hapax/hapax.github.io/assets/chuzenji.md

 not.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.
-Loss is loss is loss.
-That we are so wholly creatures of the god of ruin is not a comfort.
+Loss is loss is loss, and that we are so wholly creatures of the god of ruin is no comfort.
 Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; anyone who has spent a moment thinking about natural selection, for instance, will